-This inaugural International Congress for School Effectiveness and Improvement (ICSEI) Professional Learning Conference aims to stimulate participants to reflect on the emerging empowerment agenda within Scottish education.
+This inaugural International Congress for School Effectiveness and Improvement (ICSEI) Professional Learning Conference aimed to stimulate participants to reflect on the emerging empowerment agenda within Scottish education.

-The conference is aimed at teachers and educational leaders in schools and local authorities.
-The conference is designed to explore the key emerging debates within Scottish education.
+The conference was aimed at teachers and educational leaders in schools and local authorities, and was designed to explore the key emerging debates within Scottish education.

-The conference will be chaired by Professor Chris Chapman.
-It will open with a keynote from the University of Glasgow’s world-leading educationalist Professor Mel Ainscow, CBE.
+The event began with a keynote from the University of Glasgow’s world-leading educationalist Professor Mel Ainscow, CBE.

-This will be followed by three parallel interactive workshops led by leading figures in the International Congress for School Effectiveness and Improvement communities and members of the First Minister’s International Council of Education Advisors.
-The sessions will be a combination of input and provocation to stimulate reflective conversations about what it means to be an empowered educational professional.
+The keynote was followed by three parallel interactive workshops led by leading figures in the International Congress for School Effectiveness and Improvement communities and members of the First Minister’s International Council of Education Advisors.
+The sessions included a combination of input and provocation to stimulate reflective conversations about what it means to be an empowered educational professional.

 A: Professional learning for an empowered education system